rsonger/software-engineering-lab/_posts/2022-06-21-parametric_geometry.md

 <input type="checkbox" class="checkbox inline"> Make sure there are no errors and save the file.

 The `ConeGeometry` class is also useful for creating pyramids.
-Simply make a new instance with `radial_segments` set to the number of sides you want (like 3 or 4), and your cone will become a pyramid!
+Simply make a new instance with 3 or 4 `radial_segments` and the "cone" will actually be a pyramid!